Troubleshooting Suggestions

 -

-Some instruments have fuses inside the instrument.
+Some older AC-powered instruments have fuses inside the instrument, in sockets on the main power supply board.
 Consult the instruction manual for the locations of these fuses.
 Confirm that these fuses have not blown.

 GPIB Problems